 As stated, the applicable rate is applied to the taxpayer’s monthly gross income.
 However, the taxpayer may exclude exempt income from the taxable base.

 As an exception to the general rule, when determining their monthly advance corporate income tax liability, construction companies are entitled to credit up to 65% of the VAT debit generated on the sale of residential housing they have constructed with a value of up to 2,000 development units.
 The deduction may not exceed 225 development units per dwelling.
 When the sale is VAT-exempt because the purchaser is entitled to housing subsidies, the VAT deduction is limited to 12.35% of the sale price.
 Monthly VAT debits in excess of the deduction may be utilized to offset either other taxes of a construction company that are payable in the month in which the VAT debit was generated or advance monthly tax payments in future months.

+This tax benefit will no longer be available with respect to construction contracts entered into on or after January 1, 2025.
+There is a transition period for construction contracts entered into between January 1, 2023 and December 31, 2024.
+Contracts entered into before January 1, 2023 are not affected by the transition rules, provided the construction works are initiated before December 31, 2023.
+Construction contracts entered into in 202 and 2024 also qualify for the tax credit, provided the constructor obtains a construction license from the municipality concerned and the construction works commence before January 1, 2025.
+However, in the case of qualifying construction contracts entered into during the transition period, the credit is reduced to 0.325 of the VAT debit.
+If the sale is VAT-exempt because the purchaser is entitled to housing subsidies, the VAT deduction is limited to 6.175% of the sale price.

+The ability to utilize the VAT debit as a tax credit for income tax purposes will be eliminated with respect to sales of residential housing executed after 2024.
+Construction companies that executed sales of residential housing before 2023 are nevertheless entitled to claim the tax credit, provided they obtained the municipal building concerned before 2023 and initiated construction before December 31, 2023.
+However, in the case of a sale executed during 2023 or 2024, the amount of the tax credit is reduced to 0.325 and to 0.06175 of the VAT debit in the case of low-income housing.

 A taxpayer that incurs NOLs in a given taxable year is entitled to suspend making advance monthly income tax payments during the first quarter of the following taxable year.
 If the taxpayer continues to incur NOLs in any quarter of that taxable year, it is entitled to suspend making advance monthly income tax payments during the following quarter.
 However, the taxpayer is required to resume its advance income tax payments in a given quarter if it generates net taxable income in the previous one.